03 Jan

 https://storycorps.org/discover/

-Once we are able to realize all people everywhere have struggles, heartbreaks, grief, financial woes, health problems, death and despairs, our own culture of discontent is less pressing.
+Once we are able to realize all people everywhere have struggles, heartbreaks, grief, financial woes, health problems, death and despair, our own culture of discontent is less pressing.
 StoryCorps makes it possible for our great-great grandchildren to hear our voice in conversations they can have with us posthumously.
 They will learn that discontentment can be managed, as it has been in generations past.